-EDUCATION AND EXPERIENCE: Associate's degree in fire science or closely related field and four years of progressively responsible firefighting experience in an all-risk agency responsible for wildland and structural fire suppression, medical emergencies, and hazardous materials incidents; OR an equivalent combination of education and experience; OR one year experience as a Fire Captain in Nevada State service.
+EDUCATION AND EXPERIENCE: Associate's degree in fire science or closely related field and four years of progressively responsible firefighting experience in [an all risk agency responsible for] wildland [and structural] fire suppression; OR Graduation from high school or equivalent education and five years of progressively responsible firefighting experience in wildland fire suppression; [medical emergencies, and hazardous materials incidents;] OR one year of experience as a Fire Captain in Nevada State service; OR an equivalent combination of education and experience as a described above. [; OR one year experience as a Fire Captain in Nevada State service.]
 (See Special Requirements and Informational Notes)